DC | Service and Sacrifice: Memorial Day 2026

 Outdoors, Welcome Plaza

-• Join museum leadership and staff on the Welcome Plaza as a memorial wreath is laid at the base of the National Native American Veterans Memorial.
+- Meet on the Welcome Plaza for closing remarks from museum leadership.
+Remarks will be followed by the laying of memorial wreaths at the National Native American Veterans Memorial.
+A brief selection of honor songs will be sung during the wreath laying, and closed with a performance of Taps on bugle.
 The memorial flame will remain lit until 5 PM for visitors to pay their respects.

 Level 1, Potomac Atrium